THE PRESENT: It's a gift. It really is. You have heard the cliche' many times that "today is a gift and that is

 produced TV segments with two-headed snakes, Clydesdales, reptiles, lawn mower races, fire fighter

-challenges, pink sheep, live cattle drives down a city street, worked with killer bees with in the middle
+challenges, pink sheep, live cattle drives down a city street, worked with killer bees with in the middle of

-she marched in as part of a championship baton twirling team) and The Laguna Beach Sawdust Festival.
+marched in as part of a championship baton twirling team) and The Laguna Beach Sawdust Festival.
+She

-the first-ever Southern California press conference and gave the role away to another lucky actress.
+Southern California press conference and gave the role away to another lucky actress.

-DIVERSIFYING: She continued to go into ‘overdrive’ herself to also produce events and p.r. campaigns
+DIVERSIFYING: She continued to go into ‘overdrive’ herself to also produce events and p.r. campaigns for

-was commuting all over Southern California, while taking care of her mother.
+all over Southern California, while taking care of her mother.

 Kumagai multi-tasked also working at 102.7 KIIS FM Los Angeles in Marketing Promotions.
-It was here
+It was here she

-she worked big events including the historic unveiling of the Elvis Presley postage stamp and concerts
+worked big events including the historic unveiling of the Elvis Presley postage stamp and concerts

 benefiting The Elizabeth Glaser Pediatric A.I.D.S.
 Foundation tied to the Rick Dees Morning Show.
 Her

-voiceover radio work included a Valentine’s promo for The Rick Dees Morning Show and her voice was
+voiceover radio work included a Valentine’s promo for The Rick Dees Morning Show and her voice was a

-a staple on the KIIS-FM Prize Hotline.
+staple on the KIIS-FM Prize Hotline.
 It was here she got heavily involved with many organizations,

 including Women of Washington/Los Angeles, Women in Communications, the Southern California